NethServer/docs/administrator-manual/en/mail.rst

    any message already received is preserved.

 .. index::
-   single: always send a copy
+   pair: email; always send a copy
-   single: hidden copy
+   pair: email; hidden copy
-   single: bcc
+   pair: email; bcc

 |product| allows storing an :dfn:`hidden copy` of all messages
 directed to a particular domain: they will be delivered to the final